What is Accounting?

 - Accounting produces a variety of financial reports that offer the necessary information to the concerned parties.

-The objective and necessity of accounting are infinite.
+The objectives and necessity of accounting are infinite.
 The top 10 objectives of accounting are as follows:

 1. It is impossible to know a company’s financial status without proper transaction recording.
 As a result, the primary goal of accounting is to properly record transactions in the books of accounts.